SeldonIO/seldon-core/docs-gb/models/securing-endpoints.md

     matchLabels:
       app: istio-ingressgateway  # Applies to Istio Ingress Gateway pods
 ```
+Create the resource using `kubectl apply -f deny-empty-jwt.yaml`.

 3. To verify that the requests without an access token are denied send this request:
    ```bash